1.Introduction

 - Average price: ¥13,608 (Approx. $91)

-With 68 products, VICTAS had the largest lineup among all brands included in this survey.
+VICTAS had the largest lineup among all brands included in this survey.

-Compared with Butterfly, VICTAS recorded an average price approximately ¥6,000 lower (around $40 lower).
+- Compared with Butterfly, the average price was approximately ¥6,000 ($40) lower.

-- About 46% of VICTAS products fall within the ¥8,000–¥15,000 range (approximately $53–$100).
+- About 46% of VICTAS blades fall within the ¥8,000–¥15,000 ($53–$100) range.

 (4)JUIC